 Artificial Intelligence, Big Data & IoT

-For almost a decade, the CRIDS has been studying the social and legal transformations linked to the emergence of new techniques and new statistical practices which are often categorised as machine learning, big data or artificial intelligence: targeted advertising on online platforms, the judicial prediction of an offender’s risk to re-offend, the evaluation of risk profiles for banking or insurance purposes, police predictions of crime zones.
-This research, which is either financed by the European Commission, the national fund for scientific research (FNRS) or the Walloon Region, is organised around three main axes.
-The first axis deals with a speculative reflection of the forms of normativity and governmentality that stem from these systems (Rouvroy et Berns 2013, Grosman et Reigeluth 2019).
-The second axis undertakes an empirical and conceptual analysis of the engineering practices that govern the construction and deployment of such systems (Grosman et Thoreau 2017).
-The third axis leads to a practical reflection on the modes of intervention of the social and legal sciences on or at the centre of the techniques or engineering projects (Hildebrandt et Rouvroy 2011, Lobet-Maris et al. 2019).
+For more than a decade, the CRIDS has been studying the social, economic, and legal transformations linked to the emergence and uptake of artificial intelligence (AI).
+Such transformations include advertising on online platforms, the judicial prediction of an offender’s risk to re-offend, the evaluation of opaque risk profiles for banking or insurance purposes, the development of next generation medical devices and drugs, etc. This research on AI, which is either financed by the European Commission, the national fund for scientific research (FNRS) or the Walloon Region, is organised around three main axes.
+The first deals with a speculative reflection on the forms of normativity and governmentality that stem from these systems.
+Conversely, the second considers the legal framework applicable to AI, and the future of legislative developments that should take place to regulate AI and its use cases.
+The third is a reflection on sustainability, paying attention the use of AI to enhance sustainable development, and to the development of sustainable AI through legislative developments.

 Latest publications